vetalapo/pro-dev-docs/README.md

 ## About

 Carefully curated content to help you ace your next technical interview.

-System design questions are in-progress.
-Besides the usual algorithm questions, other **awesome** stuff includes:
+Includes:

 - How to prepare for coding interviews
 - Interview Cheatsheet - Straight-to-the-point Do's and Don'ts